Shannon Stubbs: Background

 Shannon Stubbs was born near Chipman, Alberta in 1979.
-She is part Ojibwa and is the daughter of Bruce Stubbs.
+She claims partial Ojibwa ancestry and is the daughter of Bruce Stubbs.
 She is the granddaughter of Eileen Stubbs, a former mayor of Dartmouth.
 Her mother died when she was 14.
 Of her grandmother, Stubbs has stated that “...She wasn’t partisan; she was all over the political map, but right and wrong mattered to her.
 I try to remember that and hope it will guide me in politics.”

 Stubbs went to Lamont High School and holds a Bachelor of Arts (Joint Honours) in English and Political Science from the University of Alberta.
 During her university years, she served as an intern in Leader of the Opposition Preston Manning's office, and as an assistant to MP Deborah Grey.
 Stubbs is married to former Lac La Biche-St. Paul-Two Hills MLA Shayne Saskiw.

 Political career

 Provincial politics

 While working as a bureaucrat for the provincial government, Stubbs ran in the 2004 Alberta election for the governing Progressive Conservatives against Raj Pannu in Edmonton-Strathcona, placing a distant second.
-She later left the party and became involved with the Wildrose Party, serving as Danielle Smith's chief of staff from 2010–12 and the party's Director of Legislative Affairs from 2012–14.
+She later left the party and became involved with the Wildrose Party, serving as Danielle Smith's chief of staff from 2010 to 2012 and the party's Director of Legislative Affairs from 2012 to 2014.

 In 2011, Stubbs won the Wildrose nomination in the riding of Fort Saskatchewan-Vegreville, held by premier Ed Stelmach, with hopes of overturning him in the 2012 Alberta election.
 He subsequently resigned and retired from politics, but Stubbs was defeated by PC candidate and former Strathcona County councillor Jacquie Fenske.